KOTOR remake and Space Marine 2 developers Saber are tipped to become a private company again

 Saber are or were one of Embracer's biggest subsidiaries, with thousands of employees based in different studios across the USA, Portugal and Russia - Embracer acquired them in 2020 for $525 million.
 According to Bloomberg, they will become a privately owned company with around 3500 employees when the deal goes through.
 Saber and Embracer themselves have declined to comment on the report.
 Schreier has tweeted that "most but not all" of Saber's own subsidiary companies will be sold as part of the deal, though he added that "specifics aren't clear yet".

 Also according to Bloomberg's report, the deal includes an option for Saber to bring a bunch of other Embracer subsidiaries with them, though I'm not sure whether this refers to Saber's own subsidiaries, as Schreier suggests above, or other studios within the wider Embracer empire.
 Certainly, I'm sure there are a fair few who'd love to jump ship at this point.
-Schreier has separately hinted on Xitter that we'll hear more soon about the fate of Borderlands outfit Gearbox Interactive.
+Schreier has separately hinted on Xitter that we'll hear more soon about the fate of Borderlands outfit Gearbox Entertainment.
 It was rumoured last September that Embracer were considering putting Gearbox up for sale.

 Saber's Warhammer 40,000: Space Marine 2 was delayed till late 2024 last November.
 It's not clear how Embracer selling off Saber would affect that project.